 A two-week written notice must be submitted prior to leaving the program.
 Sponsors who fail to disclose intent to withdraw the child from the program are responsible for any bills appearing on their account and will likely be billed for the next pay cycle.
 Notification of dis-enrollment may be done at the front desk of your childcare facility.
 Please include child's name, facility, and anticipated last day of attendance.
-Withdraw forms are located at the front desk of your center or from Resource and Referral office.
+Withdrawal forms are located at the front desk of your center or from the Resource and Referral office.
+All issued hardening access cards will need to be turned in by your child's last day in order to avoid a \$5.00 per card fee.